osioalberto/PowerEnJoy/RASD/Use Case Description.md

 * The employee confirms his choice
 * SYSTEM updates the set of geographical regions removing the two selected geographical regions and adding one geographical region which is the result of the union of the two deleted geographical regions
 ##### Exit conditions
-* The geographical regionsselected by the employee are now merged into a single region
+* The geographical regions selected by the employee are now merged into a single region